-Procedure for Directing Shareholders' Enquiries
+Procedure for Directing Shareholders' Enquiries to the Board

 The Company values feedback from shareholders on its efforts to promote transparency and foster investor relationships.
 Shareholders may address their comments, suggestions and/or enquires to the Board in writing through Investor Relations and Communication (contact details are set out in the section headed "Corporate Information" of the 2022 annual report).